rgitrepo/kubernetes-beginner-to-pro/docs/day7/namespace.md

 Namespaces in Kubernetes are essential for managing resources, applying security policies, and ensuring the efficient operation of a cluster.
 By segregating environments, setting resource quotas, and following best practices, you can maintain a well-organized and efficient Kubernetes cluster.

-Implementing namespaces effectively ensures that your cluster remains secure, organized, and resource-efficient, making it easier to manage large-scale deployments.
+In GCP, hierarchical namespaces offer an advanced way to manage complex multi-tenant environments, providing additional flexibility in organizing resources.

 [Back to Top](#table-of-contents)